Saturday, December 5, 2009

 While several of these players were unable to become NHL regulars, they have all achieved something to be proud of, joining a select group of Latvians to have played in the NHL, and despite some of their low NHL games played and point totals, many have gone onto lengthy careers in Europe and have been regulars on the Latvian National Team, having competed in the World Championships man times, where Latvia is famous for it's rabid fan support, traveling en masse regardless of the location to provide the loudest fan support possible.

-Today's featured jersey is a Pro Player 2002-03 Minnesota Wild Sergei Zholtok jersey.
+Today's featured jersey is a 2002-03 Minnesota Wild Sergei Zholtok jersey.
 This jersey has the captain's "C", proudly worn by Zholtok in January of 2003.
-It also features one of our custom made Hockey Fights Cancer patches, worn by each team's captain for one game only, in this case January 10th vs. the Phoenix Coyotes, and then auctioned off for charity during the subsequent NHL All-Star Game weekend later that season.
+It also features one of our custom made Hockey Fights Cancer patches, worn by each team's captain for one game only, in this case Minnesota's game on January 10th vs. the Phoenix Coyotes, and then auctioned off for charity during the subsequent NHL All-Star Game weekend later that season.

 Here is a look at the history of Latvian hockey throughout time including their always emotional upsets against the hockey powers of the world and footage of some recent Latvian NHLers and of course, their passionate fans.